Fast recovery of parametric eigenvalues depending on several parameters and location of high order exceptional points: Partial characteristic polynomial

 Here, we have $\lambda = \omega^2$ and the stiffness and mass matrix are given explicitly by

 To simplify the analysis, we take $k=m_1=m_2=m_3=1$, the associated characteristic polynomial has the general expression

 with

-Because this is a cubic polynomial, roots have the explicit expression (the dependence in $\nuv$ has been omitted for clarity and a precise description of the cubic root is proposed by Baydoun \cite{Baydoun:2024}):
+Because this is a cubic polynomial, roots have the explicit expression (the dependence on $\nuv$ has been omitted for clarity and a precise description of the cubic root is proposed by Baydoun \cite{Baydoun:2024}):

 where $\j=\exp(\i 2\pi/3)$ and $\Delta$ is the discriminant of the polynomial given by

 At this point, two observations can be made: (i) expressions for the eigenvalues exhibit branch points singularities, one of them, when $\Delta=0$, is associated with the existence of a double (or triple) root.
 This means that the Taylor series calculated in the vicinity of a branch point is likely to have a limited domain of convergence ; (ii) polynomial coefficients $a_0$, $a_1$ and $a_2$ are expressed as a recombination of the eigenvalues.
 They are regular functions of $(\nu_1,\nu_2)$.
 This means that they can be well approximated, or exactly recovered is some situations such as the one illustrated here, by a multivariate power series.
 When dealing with large size matrices, only a small subset of eigenvalues is generally available.
 The question arises regarding the size of the convergence domain for coefficients associated with a partial characteristic polynomial containing a limited number of roots.
 The treatment of this difficult question would certainly require a theoretical analysis that goes beyond this paper.
 Nevertheless, one can shed some light using classical perturbation analysis in the vicinity of a repeated root \cite{Luongo:2015, Lancaster:2003}.
 Let us consider the situation of a double root $\lambda^*$ verifying